From the World Heritage inscription:

 I visited Bali in 2008 during my trip to Indonesia.
 It was placed on the UNESCO World Heritage site list in July 2012.

 That Bali should be a World Heritage site is without question in my mind.
 What I don’t quite understand is what exactly is considered part of the heritage site and what isn’t.
 It seems clear that the rice terraces are included, but I’m not positive if it includes some of the larger temples.

 Regardless, Bali is a very unique place in the world and should have been added to the list much earlier.

-View my complete list of UNESCO World Heritage Sites.
+View my complete list of UNESCO World Heritage Sites in Indonesia.

 1 thought on “Cultural Landscape of Bali Province”

 Great landscape Gary!
 I hope one day to make it to Bali and explore Indonesia.
 Sadly next month I will be flying over this part of the world as I travel between Signapore and Brisbane.
 Maybe on my way back?!